umasii/umasii/README.md

 My name is William.
 I'm a 17 year old developer based in NYC/CHI.

-I specialize in automation technologies, reverse engineering, and networking.
+I specialize in automation technologies, systems design, reverse engineering, and networking.

 ## Technologies I use
 - Go